peerlibrary/annotator/src/tasks_introduction.coffee.md

  * We have introduced two dependencies:
    * We have manually registered a callback on *task C*.
    * We have added a declarative dependency (with the `deps` option) to *task B*, so that *task B* won't be run until *task C* is finished.
-   The second way of defining dependencies is more flexible; see bellow.
+   The second way of defining dependencies is more flexible; see below.

-A task can depend on any number of other tasks, and it's execution will only start when all the dependencies have been fulfilled.
+A task can depend on any number of other tasks, and its execution will only start when all the dependencies have been fulfilled.

 In this example, `schedule` will first run *task C* (since it does not have any dependency), and when it's ready, it will execute (in an unspecified order) *Task B* and the manually registered callback.
 (If we cared for their order, we should add a dependency between them.)